 Distance from Los Angeles: 310 miles / 5 hours drive time

-Stay in the main village of Mammoth Lakes for a mountain escape vibe and great restaurants and shops in walking distance.
+Stay in the main village of Mammoth Lakes for a mountain escape vibe and great restaurants and shops within walking distance.
 When you’re ready to get out and explore, head up the Mammoth Mountain tram for a mountaintop view and fresh air galore.

 The area also offers some great adventures.
 There are miles of bike paths, including the Lakes Basin path I took from Horseshoe Lake down into the village.
 You can also go slab climbing if you have the right gear.
-Horseshoe slabs is a popular spot for this extreme sport, but offers climbs that even beginners can do.
+Horseshoe slabs is a popular spot for this extreme sport but offers climbs that even beginners can do.